 The FCA is drawing on all the tools at its disposal, including more assertive supervision and enforcement action, and being tougher with firms who want to operate here.

-The latest data shows a quarter of applications from firms wanting to join the consumer investment market are being stopped by the FCA.
-The proportion is up from 1 in 5 in the last financial year.
+The latest data shows 1 in 6* applications from firms wanting to join the consumer investment market are being stopped by the FCA.
+The proportion is up from 1 in 10* in the last financial year.
 9 of these firms were prevented from gaining authorisation where it was suspected that individuals responsible for unsuitable advice tried to avoid the consequences of their actions by moving to or setting up new firms, or individuals set up and sought authorisation for a new firm before their existing firm started to receive complaints about poor past advice.

 Addressing the risk of harm at the authorisation stage prevents firms that do not meet the FCA’s minimum standards from entering the regulatory perimeter.
 It also helps prevent problems further down the line which may require supervision or enforcement action.